microsoft/vscode-docs/docs/editor/integrated-terminal.md

 ## Managing terminals

 The terminal tabs view is to the right of the terminals.
-It contains an entry for each terminal, labeled by its name and distinguished by its icon.
+Each terminal has an entry with its name, icon, color, and group decoration (if any).

 ![Terminal tabs](images/integrated-terminal/tabs.png)
 > **Tip:** Change the tabs location using the `integrated.terminal.tabs.location` setting.